This entry is part 15 of 30 in the series Coast-to-coast: San Francisco to Savannah

 By Simon J. Lau

+Bruno also made a new friend today.
 Meet Jack!
 Bruno was too tired to walk the mile back to the parking lot from the main part of the plantation, and the tram was full.
-However, Jack’s mom offered to make room for us.
-Jack, her son, took a special liking to Bruno.
-It turns out that they used to have a mastiff/pit mix in the past.
-(This is the second family on this trip that I’ve heard has had one!)
-Jack’s mom said her pit didn’t have as large of a head as Bruno, but he was just as friendly.
-At the end of the ride, Jack kept following Bruno, and I took this as an opportunity to take their portrait together.
-Buddies.
+Luckily, Jack’s mom offered to make room for us.
+Jack, her son, took an immediate liking to Bruno.
+It turns out their family used to have a mastiff/pit mix too.
+(That makes two families we’ve met on this trip who’ve said the same!)

 Finally, our route from Savannah to Charleston (107 miles or 172 km).